bbauska/JS-jQuery-JSON/README.md

 13. Installing XAMPP on Windows10

 <ul>
-  <li>Reading: Installing LAMP On Linux</li>
+  <li>1.13 Installing LAMP On Linux</li>
 </ul>

 14. Windows: Using NGrok with the Autograder
 15. Macintosh: Using NGrok with the Autograder
-16. Bonus: Brendan Eich - Inventing JavaScript
+16. Brendan Eich - Inventing JavaScript
-17. Bonus: Office Hours Seattle, Washington
+17. Office Hours Seattle, Washington

 <h2>Week 2 - JavaScript Objects</h2>